 While you can't prevent all insect bites, you can reduce the number your child receives by following these guidelines:

-- Dress your child in long pants, a lightweight long-sleeved shirt, socks, and closed shoes when you know your child will be exposed to insects.
+Dress your child in long pants, a lightweight long-sleeved shirt, socks, and closed shoes when you know your child will be exposed to insects.
 A broad-brimmed hat can help to keep insects away from the face.
-Mosquito netting may be used over baby carriers or strollers in areas where your baby may be exposed to insects.

-- Keep door and window screens in good repair.
+Keep door and window screens in good repair.
 Remove any outside places with standing water where mosquitoes may breed.

-- Check your child's skin at the end of the day if you live in an area where ticks are present and your child has been playing outdoors.
+Check your child's skin at the end of the day if you live in an area where ticks are present and your child has been playing outdoors.
+Remove ticks safely.

-- Remember that the most effective repellent for ticks is permethrin.
+Remember that the most effective product for ticks is permethrin.
 It should not be applied to skin but on your child's clothing.
 Permethrin also may be applied to outdoor equipment such as sleeping bags or tents.